cancervariants/gene-harmony-analysis/CONTRIBUTING.md

 *A description of the relationship between the genes that share the collision*

 ## Collision Type
-*Either alias-alias, if the collision is shared as an alias between genes, or alias- primary, if the collision is shared as an alias and primary gene symbol between genes*
+*Either alias-alias, if the collision is shared as an alias between genes, or alias-primary, if the collision is shared as an alias and primary gene symbol between genes*

 ## Collision Group
 *A description of the genes in the collision group*